roflmuffin/CounterStrikeSharp/docfx/docs/reference/core-configuration.md

 ## AutoUpdateURL
 The URL to use for the auto-update feature.
 This URL should point to a JSON file that contains the latest version of the gamedata.json file.

+## MaximumFrameTasksExecutedPerTick
+The maximum amount of `NextFrame` and `NextWorldUpdate` tasks that can be executed on a single game frame.
+The queue totals are tracked separately.
+Defaults to 1024.
+This value can be reduced to prevent long frame burstiness.